Mercy Christmas

-Mercy Christmas is a 2017 American comedy-horror film, written by Ryan Nelson and Beth Levy Nelson and directed by Ryan Nelson.
+Mercy Christmas is a 2017 American christmas comedy horror film, written by Ryan Nelson and Beth Levy Nelson and directed by Ryan Nelson.
 The film was acquired by Gravitas Ventures in 2017 and was released on November 28, 2017.

 Plot

 Michael Briskett thinks that he meets the perfect woman, his Christmas dream comes true when she invites him to her family's holiday celebration.
 However, Michael struggles to survive once he realises that he will be the Christmas dinner.

 Production and release

 Mercy Christmas was produced by No Mercy Pictures in collaboration with Other Paw Films.
 The film is Nelson's debut directorial feature.
 Filming was completed in Los Angeles during 2016, and traditional special-effects makeup was used to create the gory scenes.
 The film was acquired by Gravitas Ventures in August 2017 and premiered at the Shriekfest Film Festival in Los Angeles in October 2017.

 It was released on VOD on November 28, 2017.